Questions From Students about Behavioral Neuroscience and Comparative Psychology

 1. What neuroscience programs are there?

 See the Society for Neuroscience book of Neurocience Programs in the USA or ANDP — Neuroscience Training Programs in North America.
 Also see Graduate Study in Psychology, the APA book that lists all psychology programs in the USA.
-You might want to check the list of members and fellows of Div.
-6 (PDF, 115KB) to see if anyone on that list is familiar to you.
 For undergraduate programs, the FUN — Faculty for Undergraduate Neuroscience website features a directory of programs plus other valuable resources, such as listings of summer internship programs around the country.

 2. What courses do I need to be admitted?